 This page shows average number of regional center consumers receiving services statewide.
-In the last eight years, fewer people are in individual placement supported employment, which is Competitive Integrated Employment (CIE).
-There are over 1,100 more people in group supported employment, while fewer and fewer people are choosing Work Activity Programs (WAP).
-Day and look alike day programshave increased a lot, by over 15,000 people.
+In the last seven years, almost 700 fewer people are in individual placement supported employment, which is Competitive Integrated Employment (CIE).
+There are slightly more people in group supported employment, while fewer and fewer people are choosing Work Activity Programs (WAP).
+Day and look alike day programs have increased a lot, by15,000 people.

 Many day and look alike programs offer limited work experience to their clients.
 However, there is no data on how many clients work through these programs, how many hours a week they work, or what their hourly earnings are.

 What this page shows us: Even though people want to work, and we know how to support them to work, the vast majority of service growth has been largely non-work programs.
 This means that most people who become adults go into non-work programs instead of employment services.

 |Fiscal Year||Supported Employment Programs Individual||Supported Employment Programs Group||WAP||Day & Look Alike Programs|

 - The table above shows the numbers over the past ten years.